-H5: Following the OMT, bank funding risk does not increase with the bank's exposure to GIIPS sovereign debt.
+H4: Following the OMT, bank funding risk does not increase with the bank's exposure to GIIPS sovereign debt.
 The unsecured outflows we observe at Eurozone banks during the crisis are the result of banks losing access to some money market funds for their unsecured funding in US dollar.
-We further explore access to U.S. MMFs in Table 11, using three different variables: (i) the difference in the number of securities invested at a bank, (ii) the probability of completely losing access to U.S. MMF unsecured funding, and (iii) the probability of losing access to one fund.
+We further explore access to U.S. MMFs in Table 10, looking at (i) the probability of completely losing access to U.S. MMF unsecured funding, and (ii) the probability of losing access to one fund.20